troperville

 • Rachel Dunham, Olivia's sister.
 Her husband is a jackass.

 • Olivia.
-In Season 1, her boyfriend dies (but not before finding out he's a traitor), she gets kidnapped and discovers that she was experimented on a child.
-In Season 2, she has PTSD, falls in love with Peter, Peter leaves, she goes to rescue him from an Alternate Universe, she gets left behind in said Alternate Universe with no obvious way of escaping and Walternate tortures and experiments on her.
+In Season 1, her boyfriend dies (but not before she finds out he's a traitor), she gets kidnapped and discovers that she was experimented on a child.
+In Season 2, she crashes through a windshield, develops PTSD, falls in love with Peter, Peter leaves, she goes to rescue him from an Alternate Universe, she gets left behind in said Alternate Universe with no obvious way of escaping and Walternate tortures and experiments on her.
 In Season 3, she gets mind raped into thinking she's her alternate self, she remembers who she is, she gets captured again, she gets rescued and comes home only to discover that Peter was doing her alternate.
 In Season 4, she can't remember the love of her life even existed, she's being drugged against her will so that she can be used to power some doomsday device, she remembers the love of her life but forgets her surrogate mother, and then she gets shot in the head.
 At some point between 4 and 5, her daughter goes missing, her world is invaded and she and Peter have a falling out.
 In Season 5, she spends 20 years in amber and then bonds with her long lost daughter, who is then unceremoniously killed off.
 She then finds her surrogate mother after Nina is forced to shoot herself in the head.
 Young Olivia was even more Woobie-ish.
 After Walter frightens her into blowing up a room, she runs away.
 Not because she doesn't want to be experimented on any more... but because she thinks that she "messed up" and that Walter will send her away.
 That's right folks.
 She's so terrified of her stepfather that she'd rather be in an illegal drug trial.
 Seriously... just look at her.

 • Alt-Astrid, after her father dies.